CPI, Latest Release, September 2021, 5.4%

 Alternative Measures of Inflation, August 2021

 We have examined several alternative measures of inflation in prior Inflation Trackers, but the Atlanta Fed consolidates all of them into an Underlying Inflation Dashboard, updated monthly.
 There was very little change from July to August in terms of the number of measures at one-half a percentage point or more above their target, but the San Francisco’s Fed Cyclical Core PCE experienced the greatest month-to-month increase.
-Cyclical components, such as child-care costs, are more sensitive to overall economic conditions versus acyclical components, which are more closely tied to a particular industry.
+Cyclical components, such as child-care costs, are more sensitive to overall economic conditions versus cyclical components, which are more closely tied to a particular industry.

 Source: Federal Reserve Bank of Atlanta